Using Ad-hoc Tables

 When to use lookup files:

 Frequency of data updates.
 If you don't need frequent updates to the data, lookup files are the preferred choice.
 This is ideal when you're comfortable with the data being refreshed at a lower frequency and don't require results to be updated near real-time.
-For example, if your sub-query is generating metadata over a long period of time (such as 30 days) and isn't dependent on the time range of the main queries, Lookup files are a practical choice.
+For example, if your subquery is generating metadata over a long period of time (such as 30 days) and is not dependent on the time range of the main queries, Lookup files are a practical choice.

 Reusability across multiple queries and users.
 When you need the data to be reused across multiple queries, dashboards, scheduled searches etc., using scheduled search to generate a lookup file can be easier to manage.
 While both solutions have an optimization mechanism that prevents the duplication of table content in memory, creating a scheduled search with a lookup file centralizes the management.
 This makes it easier to maintain and update the data in one place, rather than distributing the table definition across various queries